sg-sec/sg-sec.github.io/_posts/2024-06-04-Run-Powershell-from-GPO.md

 Getting a Powershell script to run from a GPO should be easy.
 You should be able create a GPO, go to Computer Configuration > Policies > Windows Settings > Scripts > Startup (or Shutdown) and enter the path to your script on the PowerShell Script tab.
 For some reason I have found that this doesn’t work every time.

-I find the following configuration to be more reliable.

-#### Example Configuration
-In your GPO go to Computer Configuration > Policies > Windows Settings > Scripts > Startup (or Shutdown) and select the Scripts tab (**not the PowerShell Scripts tab**).

-Set the Script Name field to be:

-`%windir%\System32\WindowsPowerShell\v1.0\powershell.exe`{:.w3-codespan}

-Set the Script Parameters field to be:

-`-Noninteractive -ExecutionPolicy Bypass –Noprofile -file <Path to script in double quotes>`{:.w3-codespan}